 Bicuspid aortic valve

-This congenital birth defect is characterized by an aortic valve that has only two flaps (a normal aortic valve has three flaps).
-If the valve becomes narrowed, it is more difficult for the blood to flow through, and often the blood leaks backward.
-Symptoms usually do not develop during childhood, but are often detected during the adult years.
+With this birth defect, the aortic valve has only 2 leaflets instead of 3.
+If the valve becomes narrowed, it is harder for the blood to flow through, and often the blood leaks backward.
+Symptoms usually don't until the adult years.

 Mitral valve prolapse (also known as click-murmur syndrome, Barlow's syndrome, balloon mitral valve, or floppy valve syndrome)

-This disease is characterized by the bulging of one or both of the mitral valve flaps during the contraction of the heart.
-One or both of the flaps may not close properly, allowing the blood to leak backward.
+With this defect, the mitral valve leaflets bulge and don't close properly during the contraction of the heart.
+This lets blood to leak backward.
 This may result in a mitral regurgitation murmur.

 Mitral valve stenosis

-Often caused by a past history of rheumatic fever, this condition is characterized by a narrowing of the mitral valve opening, increasing resistance to blood flow from the left atrium to the left ventricle.
+With this valve disease, the mitral valve opening is narrowed.
+It is often caused by a past history of rheumatic fever.
+It increases resistance to blood flow from the left atrium to the left ventricle.

 Aortic valve stenosis